< Free Resources

 3. The entity has discretion in establishing the prices for the specified good or service.

-Accounting Differences: ASC 606 vs. IFRS 15
+Accounting differences: ASC 606 vs. IFRS 15

 While ASC 606 and IFRS 15 are mostly converged, there still are a few differences which arose when the FASB issued a string of ASUs after both Boards issued their final standards.
 Although this is not an all-inclusive list, here are the top differences between U.S. GAAP and IFRS related to revenue:

-U.S. GAAP
+U.S. GAAPIFRS

 Collectibility threshold

-‘Probable’ means ‘more likely than not’
+‘Probable’ means ‘likely’‘Probable’ means ‘more likely than not’

 Collectibility criterion

-Collectibility is assessed for the goods or services that will be transferred to the customer rather than for all promised goods or services.
+Collectibility is assessed for the goods or services that will be transferred to the customer rather than for all promised goods or services.No equivalent guidance.

 Shipping and handling activities

-An accounting policy election to treat shipping and handling activities undertaken by the entity after the customer has obtained control of the related goods as a fulfillment activity.
+An accounting policy election to treat shipping and handling activities undertaken by the entity after the customer has obtained control of the related goods as a fulfillment activity.No equivalent policy election.

 Promised goods or services that are immaterial

-Goods or services that are immaterial in the context of the contract need not be identified as performance obligations.
+Goods or services that are immaterial in the context of the contract need not be identified as performance obligations.No equivalent guidance.

-Judgment is required to determine the measurement date for noncash consideration.
+Noncash considerationNoncash consideration is measured at contract inception.Judgment is required to determine the measurement date for noncash consideration.

-Although most licenses to symbolic IP would be recognized over time, revenue may be recognized at a point in time in those cases in which the entity will undertake no activities that significantly affect the ability of the customer to obtain benefit from the IP during the license period.
+Determining the nature of an entity’s promise in granting a license of intellectual property (IP)Classify IP as either functional or symbolic.
+Revenue for all licenses to symbolic IP is recognized over time.Although most licenses to symbolic IP would be recognized over time, revenue may be recognized at a point in time in those cases in which the entity will undertake no activities that significantly affect the ability of the customer to obtain benefit from the IP during the license period.

-‘Use and benefit’ guidance does not explicitly refer to renewals.
+Renewals of licenses of IPRenewals subject to ‘use and benefit’ guidance, which generally will result in revenue recognition at the beginning of the renewal period.‘Use and benefit’ guidance does not explicitly refer to renewals.
 This may result in the recognition of revenue earlier than under Topic 606.

 Presentation of sales (and other similar) taxes

-An accounting policy election to exclude from the measurement of the transaction price sales and similar taxes that are both imposed on and concurrent with the specific revenue-producing transaction and collected from customers.
+An accounting policy election to exclude from the measurement of the transaction price sales and similar taxes that are both imposed on and concurrent with the specific revenue-producing transaction and collected from customers.No equivalent policy election.

 Nonpublic entity requirements

-Applies to nonpublic entities and includes some specific reliefs relating to disclosure, transition, and effective date.
+Applies to nonpublic entities and includes some specific reliefs relating to disclosure, transition, and effective date.No equivalent guidance.

-Online Learning
+Online learning

-Revenue: Overview of ASC 606 – ASC 606 Revenue from Contracts with Customers provides a comprehensive revenue recognition model that applies to a wide range of transactions in all industries.
-In this CPE-eligible, eLearning course (1.0 CPE) we look at the core principle of ASC 606 and provide an overview of the revenue recognition requirements in U.S. GAAP.
+Revenue: Overview of ASC 606 (1.0 CPE) – ASC 606 Revenue from Contracts with Customers provides a comprehensive revenue recognition model that applies to a wide range of transactions in all industries.
+In this CPE-eligible, eLearning course we look at the core principle of ASC 606 and provide an overview of the revenue recognition requirements in U.S. GAAP.
 You learn about the 5-step model for recognizing revenue found within ASC 606 by going through each step, and then have a chance to apply what you’ve learned by completing a comprehensive case study.
 If you’re new to accounting for revenue under U.S. GAAP, this online course is for you!
 In subsequent online courses, we dive into the details of each of the steps within the 5-step model prescribed by ASC 606.

-Revenue: Specific Issues – Now that you have a good understanding of accounting for revenue recognition in accordance with U.S. GAAP and the 5-step model found within ASC 606 Revenue from Contracts with Customers, it’s time to dive into some specific issues associated with the revenue recognition standard.
+Revenue: Specific Issues (1.0 CPE) – Now that you have a good understanding of accounting for revenue recognition in accordance with U.S. GAAP and the 5-step model found within ASC 606 Revenue from Contracts with Customers, it’s time to dive into some specific issues associated with the revenue recognition standard.
 Do you know how to identify a material right in a contract?
 What about identifying whether you are a principal or an agent?
 How about accounting for contract modifications?
-No worries.
-This CPE-eligible, eLearning course (1.0 CPE) has you covered, answering those questions and more!
+This CPE-eligible, eLearning course has you covered, answering those questions and more!
 This online course also covers other practical application issues associated with the 5-step model such as accounting for warranties and right of return.

 We’ve recently released a course for each step in the ASC 606 5-step model:

-Revenue: Overview of IFRS 15 – Revenue is one of the most important line items in a set of IFRS financial statements.
+Revenue: Overview of IFRS 15 (1.5 CPE) – Revenue is one of the most important line items in a set of IFRS financial statements.
 As such, it is important to get the accounting right!
 IFRS 15, Revenue from Contracts with Customers is your one-stop shop for revenue accounting for all companies, regardless of their industry.
-This CPE-eligible, eLearning course (1.5 CPE) walks through the key concepts of the 5-step model within IFRS 15, step by step, and gives you an opportunity to apply what you’ve learned in practice using examples and class discussion questions!
+This CPE-eligible, eLearning course walks through the key concepts of the 5-step model within IFRS 15, step by step, and gives you an opportunity to apply what you’ve learned in practice using examples and class discussion questions!

 Accounting Resources